alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

 					require the user to install or to maintain them.
 Furthermore, the library of tools is an asset to your testing methodologies ready to be launched.https://teqnix.io/</li>
           <li>Exegol - a fully configured docker with many useful additional tools, resources (scripts and binaries for privesc, credential theft etc.): https://github.com/ShutdownRepo/Exegol</li>
           <li>redherd-framework - a collaborative and serverless framework for orchestrating a geographically distributed group of assets capable of simulating complex offensive cyberspace operations: https://github.com/redherd-project/redherd-framework</li>
+          <li>PMAT-labs - this repository contains live malware samples for use in the Practical Malware Analysis & Triage course (PMAT).
+These samples are either written to emulate common malware characteristics or are live, real world, "caught in the wild" samples: https://github.com/HuskyHacks/PMAT-labs</li>
+          <li>stratus-red-team - is "Atomic Red Team™" for the cloud, allowing to emulate offensive attack techniques in a granular and self-contained manner: https://github.com/Datadog/stratus-red-team/</li>
+          <li>firedrill - an open-source library from FourCore Labs to build malware simulations easily: https://github.com/FourCoreLabs/firedrill</li>
+          <li>Vulhub - an open-source collection of pre-built vulnerable docker environments: https://github.com/vulhub/vulhub</li>
+          <li>AWS CloudSaga - Simulate security events in AWS: https://github.com/awslabs/aws-cloudsaga</li>
+          <li>flightsim - a lightweight utility used to generate malicious network traffic and help security teams to evaluate security controls and network visibility.
+The tool performs tests to simulate DNS tunneling, DGA traffic, requests to known active C2 destinations, and other suspicious traffic patterns: https://github.com/alphasoc/flightsim</li>
   </p3>
   </ul>
     <h3><b>Cyber Ranges / Labs</b></h3>